BuildForSDG/farmify/README.md

 Clone the repository

-At the root of the repo run `yarn install -W` to install overall dependencies
+At the root of the repo run `yarn install`

-To work on the Frontend

-From the cloned directory navigate to `packages/farmify-frontend` Then run `yarn install`

-To work on the Backend

-From the cloned directory navigate to `packages/farmify-server` Then run `yarn install`

 ## Test Files